dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Functions
+function inputs must be named.
+- Function output can be any type.
+Even a tuple or a tuple with unnamed fields.
 Function is a piece of code which accepts a series of inputs and can return a single value.
 If you use `{}` for the body, you must specify output type and use return keyword.